abarth/ospair/README.md

  - Need a round timer
   - Possibly in a separate tab for projector
   - Possibly on the pairings page
- - Would be nice to see the pairings by table
- - Should be able to see the standings before all the matches finish
- - Need a "final standings" page or a "finish tournament" button
  - Could also support cutting to a top-N single elimination bracket

 # Features